Our Board

 Jen Scott*

 Jen Scott (she/her/hers) is a native Ohioan from Forest Park, Ohio.
 She attended Northwestern University earning a degree in Chemistry.
 After returning to Ohio, she embarked on a successful career in information technology and established her own consulting firm.
 In 2015, she began another path in life, that of a community organizer and grassroots activist.
 Through her volunteer roles, Jen learned how to use her personal passion to empower a community to make a real difference in the lives of others.
-She brought this passion to Equality Ohio, a member organization, when she joined the team in 2019 to establish and expand Equality Ohio’s work in the southwest Ohio region and now provides resources to all of Ohio as the Director of Advocacy.
-Jen serves on the boards of American Atheists as Board Chair, as Director of Compliance and Parade Chair for Cincinnati Pride, and Vice President for the Kentucky Freethought Convention.
-She also runs Science on Tap Cincinnati, a science education program.
+She served as Director of Advocacy for Equality Ohio and a board member for American Atheists, Cincinnati Pride, and Kentucky Freethought Convention.
+She also runs Science on Tap Cincinnati, a science education program fiscally sponsored by Community Shares.

 Jen joined the board of Community Shares in 2020 and is looking forward to furthering the mission of Community Shares to build social and economic equity and a healthy environment in Cincinnati and the surrounding region.